 Resource Records Signatures (RRSIG) -- DNSSEC uses public key cryptography to sign and authenticate DNS resource record sets (RRsets).
 Digital signatures are stored in RRSIG resource records and are used in the DNSSEC authentication process described in (RFC4035).

-Round Trip Time (RTT) – The round trip time of a DNS query is the measurement of time between a DNS query being issued and the time the answer is received.

 Time to Live (TTL) -- The maximum "time to live" of a resource record.
 A TTL value is an unsigned number, with a minimum value of 0, and a maximum value of 2,147,483,647.
 The TTL "specifies the time interval that the resource record may be cached before the source of the information should again be consulted".
 (RFC 1035)

 Key signing key (KSK) -- DNSSEC keys that only sign the apex DNSKEY RRset in a zone.
 (RFC 6781) Zone signing key (ZSK) -- DNSSEC keys that can be used to sign all the RRsets in a zone that require signatures, other than the apex DNSKEY RRset.
 (RFC 6781)